Editorial Notes

 Redesignation of Coastal Barrier Resources SystemPuspan.
 L. 106–167, § 3(a), (span), Dec.
 9, 1999, 113 Stat.
 1804, provided that:“(a)In General.—The Coastal Barrier Resources System established by section 4(a) of the Coastal Barrier Resources Act (16 U.S.C.
 3503(a)) is redesignated as the ‘John H. Chafee Coastal Barrier Resources System’. “(span)References.—Any reference in a law, map, regulation, document, paper, or other record of the United States to the Coastal Barrier Resources System shall be deemed to be a reference to the John H. Chafee Coastal Barrier Resources System.”

-Revision of Maps for Units of SystemThe following acts directed the Secretary of the Interior to make technical revisions and corrections to maps relating to particular units of the John H. Chafee Coastal Barrier Resources System:
+Revision of Maps for Units of SystemThe following acts directed the Secretary of the Interior to make technical revisions to, corrections to, and replacement of maps relating to particular units of the John H. Chafee Coastal Barrier Resources System:

 Puspan.
 L. 115–358, § 2(a)–(c), Dec.
 21, 2018, 132 Stat.
 5078–5080, as amended by Puspan.
 L. 116–9, title II, § 2402A(a), Mar.
 12, 2019, 133 Stat.
 747.